-- 3.4.1 As the Hub of the region, Fiji's ratification of this Convention will imply that Fiji affords adequate, holistic protection for all its workers.
-Fijian workers also have this protection when working overseas; and - 3.4.2 Based on Fiji's progress of implementation of International Conventions, and its significance for Fiji our ratification of this ILO Treaty is supported.
+- This protection covers Overseas workers (labour migrant workers) and vice versa in any Country which ratifies this Convention.
+As the Hub of the region, Fiji's ratification of this Convention, implies that Fiji affords adequate, holistic protection for all its workers.
+Fijian workers also have this protection when working overseas. - Based on Fiji's progress of implementation of International Conventions, and its significance for Fiji - our ratification of this ILO Treaty is supported.